Winnipeg Declaration

 The Winnipeg Declaration, sometimes referred to as the Winnipeg Manifesto, was the programme adopted by the Co-operative Commonwealth Federation (CCF) in Canada to replace the Regina Manifesto.
 Its full name is the "1956 Winnipeg Declaration of Principles of the Co-operative Commonwealth Federation," and it was adopted at the party's national convention held that year in Winnipeg, Manitoba.

 Evolution of party

-The declaration reflected the evolution of the party from socialism to a more moderate form of social democracy and Keynesian economics since its founding during the Great Depression.
+The declaration reflected the evolution of the party from socialism to a more moderate form of social democracy and democratic socialism since its founding during the Great Depression.
 It also reflected the increased pragmatism that had coloured the party since it took power in the province of Saskatchewan.
 The anticommunist mood of the Cold War also caused the CCF to seek to moderate its stance.
 The CCF federal vice-president and future New Democratic Party leader, David Lewis, was instrumental in drafting the document and having it approved.